Is Halifax legit?

-Whether a financial provider like Halifax is safe and legit is an important and very legitimate question one can have.
+Whether a financial provider like Halifax is legit a very relevant question one can have.
 After all you trust Halifax with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider Halifax safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider Halifax legit in your individual circumstances.
 We also compared Halifax with two similar brokers.

 |Annual financial statements on website||Yes||Yes||Yes|